Razer Blade Stealth updated with better display, battery life, and game performance

 The redesigned 13.3-inch ultraportable laptop will come with three versions.
 The base model has Intel UHD Graphics 620 integrated graphics.
 For the first time, the Razer Blade Stealth also has options for Nvidia GeForce dedicated graphics or a 4K screen.

-“The earlier Stealth was designed to be an ultrabook, with mobility and performance and 10 hours of battery life,” said Razer product manager Travis First in an interview with GamesBeat.
+“The earlier Stealth was designed to be a ultrabook, with mobility and performance and 10 hours of battery life,” said Razer product manager Travis First in an interview with GamesBeat.
 “Now we are bringing more gaming into it.”

 The Razer Blade Stealth is available with Nvidia GeForce graphics for up to four times better gaming or graphics editing performance.
 Razer included the more powerful 25-watt Nvidia GeForce MX150 4GB GDDR5 graphics, which is double the video memory of similar systems.

-Rocket League runs a little slower at 43 to 54 frames per second.
+Rocket League runs a little slower at 43-to-54 frames per second.

 The side bezels are 4.9 millimeters wide, or 60 percent thinner on this model compared to the previous version, resulting in a better edge-to-edge picture.
 The body is machined from a unibody block of high-grade aluminum, and its matte black color is anodized deeper into the aluminum for more durability.
 The back has a black tone-on-tone Razer logo.

-The Razer Blade Stealth can have a 4K touchscreen version with 3840 x 2160 resolution and full support for the sRGB color space.
+The Razer Blade Stealth can have a 4K touchscreen version with 3,840-by-2,160 resolution and full support for the sRGB color space.
 Each laptop display is now individually custom calibrated for color accuracy out-of-the-box.

-The display is also available in a full high-definition matte (1920 x 1080 pixels) resolution and full sRGB color space.
+The display is also available in a full high-definition matte (1,920-by-1,080 pixels) resolution and full sRGB color space.

 All configurations of the Razer Blade Stealth feature the new Whisky Lake 8th Gen Intel Core i7-8565U processor.
 The new 1.8 GHz quad-core processor outperforms its predecessor in throughput and responsiveness with Turbo Boost speeds up to 4.6 GHz.